Recumbent

 Check it out

-For now though, this part of our site is being devoted primarily to all those home builders who have sent in photos and stories of their recumbent creations.
+This part of our site is being devoted primarily to all those home builders who have sent in photos and stories of their recumbent creations.
 I hope you enjoy seeing and reading about these fine and very personal creations.
-If you have built a recumbent bike, trike or quadike(sp) and would like to share it with the world check out the guidelines on the Recumbent Share page.

 Recumbent Share